 As a pet parent, we are always looking for the “perfect” chew toy.
-To be perfect, it must be safe for our dog to chew, something that will hold her interest, and hopefully one that won’t be destroyed too quickly.
+To be perfect, it must be safe for our dog to chew, able to hold their interest, and hopefully one that won’t be destroyed too quickly.
 Finding the perfect chew can be quite a challenge, especially if you share your home with a dog that is an aggressive chewer.

 All of the antlers that Jeffers carries are 100% naturally shed North American deer and elk antlers.
 These antlers last extremely well, giving your dog many hours of chewing enjoyment.